solana-labs/solana/book/src/jsonrpc-api.md

 each containing an array of JSON objects with the following sub fields:
 * `votePubkey` - Vote account public key, as base-58 encoded string
 * `nodePubkey` - Node public key, as base-58 encoded string
-* `stake` - the stake, in lamports, delegated to this vote account
+* `activatedStake` - the stake, in lamports, delegated to this vote account and active in this epoch
 * `epochVoteAccount` - bool, whether the vote account is staked for this epoch
-* `commission`, a 32-bit integer used as a fraction (commission/MAX_U32) for rewards payout
+* `commission`, an 8-bit integer used as a fraction (commission/MAX_U8) for rewards payout
-* `recentVote` - Most recent slot voted on by this vote account
+* `lastVote` - Most recent slot voted on by this vote account

 ##### Example:
 ```bash